12 Amazing things to do in Paris, especially if it's your first visit

 Once home to French kings and Marie Antoinette, this massive Palace is now a heritage site and national landmark.
 You’ll need an entire day to visit everything inside, including the formal gardens, the famous Hall of Mirrors with sparkling chandeliers and the Queen’s Hamlet built for Marie Antoinette.

-There are different types of tickets and entrance points depending on what you want to see during your visit.
+There are various types of tickets and entrance points available, depending on what you wish to see during your visit.
 The Palace or “Passport” ticket provides full access to the estate, and you can also book a guided tour or a ticket for a show and additional activities.

 Catacombes de Paris